mkazuyuki/hauc/procedure.md

   - Select [Use Network Time Protocol (enable NTP client)] > Select [Start and stop with host] as [NTP service startup policy] > input IP address of NTP server for the configuring environment as [NTP servers]

 Configure vSwitch, Physical NICs, Port groups, VMkernel NIC for iSCSI Initiator

 - Run *cf-esxi-phase1.pl* in subfolder *cf*.

   - When you see the message like following, answer "y".

         2019/12/10 23:44:49 [D] | WARNING - POTENTIAL SECURITY BREACH!
         2019/12/10 23:44:49 [D] | The server's host key does not match the one PuTTY has 2019/12/10 23:44:49 [D] | cached in the registry.
 This means that either the 2019/12/10 23:44:49 [D] | server administrator has changed the host key, or you 2019/12/10 23:44:49 [D] | have actually connected to another computer pretending 2019/12/10 23:44:49 [D] | to be the server.
         2019/12/10 23:44:49 [D] | The new rsa2 key fingerprint is:
         2019/12/10 23:44:49 [D] | ssh-rsa 2048 2f:7a:f6:f7:85:d5:fc:f4:f0:c5:9b:a2:59:19:46:60
         2019/12/10 23:44:49 [D] | If you were expecting this change and trust the new key, 2019/12/10 23:44:49 [D] | enter "y" to update PuTTY's cache and continue connecting.
         2019/12/10 23:44:49 [D] | If you want to carry on connecting but without updating 2019/12/10 23:44:49 [D] | the cache, enter "n".
         2019/12/10 23:44:49 [D] | If you want to abandon the connection completely, press 2019/12/10 23:44:49 [D] | Return to cancel.
 Pressing Return is the ONLY guaranteed 2019/12/10 23:44:49 [D] | safe choice.
         2019/12/10 23:44:57 [D] | Update cached key? (y/n, Return cancels connection) Connection abandoned.

-### Setting up ESXi - Datastore
+## Setting up ESXi - Datastore

-If storage (HDD) dedicated for UC VMs is prepared on each ESXi, set up the storage as **datastore2**.
+If a storage (HDD) dedicated for UC VMs is prepared on each ESXi, set up the storage as **datastore2**.

 - On vSphere Host Client for ESXi#1 and ESXi#2,
   - [Storage] in [Navigator] pane > [Datastores] tab > [New datastore]
     - Select [Create new VMFS datastore] > [Next] > input [datastore2] as [name] > Select the storege device for UC VMs.
 - Edit the lines of @iscsi_ds in *hauc.conf* in subfolder *cf* as

 	  our @iscsi_ds	= ('datastore2', 'datastore2');

-### Creating VMs for iSCSI Cluster and vMA Cluster
+## Creating VMs for iSCSI Cluster and vMA Cluster

-Specify the size of volume or HDD which vMA and iSCSI VMs are stored as **our $advertised_hdd_size = "500G";** in *hauc.conf* in the subfolder *cf*.
+Specify the size of volume or HDD which vMA and iSCSI VMs are stored.

+- Edit *hauc.conf* in the subfolder *cf*
 e.x.
 Specify as following when the size of HDD is 1TB (1000GB).

 		our $advertised_hdd_size	= "1000G";

+  **NOTE**
-**Note** : The size should be not Gibibyte but Gigabyte.
-Do not forget to specify unit symbol "G".
-The actual size of *iSCSI1 Datastore* is calculated and determined by this value
+  - The size should be not Gibibyte but Gigabyte.
+  - Do not forget to specify unit symbol "G".
+  - The actual size of *iSCSI1 Datastore* is calculated and determined from this value.

+Create VMs of iSCSI1, iSCSI2, vMA1, vMA2.

+- Run *cf-esxi-phase2-create-vm.pl* in subfolder *cf*,

+  **NOTE**
-- Run *cf-esxi-phase2-create-vm.pl* in subfolder *cf*, then VMs of iSCSI1, iSCSI2, vMA1, vMA2 are created.
-This takes a long time for making vmdk eager zeroed thick.
+  - This takes a long time for making vmdk eager zeroed thick.

-**NOTE** : If you run *cf-esxi-phase2-create-vm.pl* once again, before that, please delete the VM (iscsi1, iscsi2, vma1, vma2) at vSphere Host Client and confirm the ESXi datastore does not have the VM folders.
+  - If you run *cf-esxi-phase2-create-vm.pl* again, **delete** the VMs (iscsi1, iscsi2, vma1, vma2) before that by using vSphere Host Client, and confirm the ESXi datastore does not have the folders the VMs.

 <!--
 **NOTE** : **If you import OVA (exported VM file) of iSCSI VMs, before that, delete iSCSI1 and iSCSI2 at the both vSphere Host Client.
 And ignore the procedures regarding iSCSI VMs till the section "Setting up ESXi - iSCSI Initiator".**
 -->

-- Boot all the VMs and install CentOS.
+Boot all the VMs and install CentOS.

-  All you need to do during the installation is select *sda* as *INSTALLATION DESTINATION* and set *ROOT PASSWORD*.
+- All you need to do during the installation is select *sda* as *INSTALLATION DESTINATION* and set *ROOT PASSWORD*.
 No need to worry about other things like *TIME ZONE* or *TIME OF DAY*.

-- Configure the first network of the VMs.
+Configure the first network of the VMs.

-  Open two ESXi Host Client ( https://172.31.255.2 and https://172.31.255.3 ), open the console of iSCSI and vMA VMs and login to them as root user, then run the below command to set IP address so that Windows client can access to the VMs.
+- Open two ESXi Host Client ( https://172.31.255.2 and https://172.31.255.3 ), open the console of iSCSI and vMA VMs and login to them as root user, then run the below command to set IP address so that Windows client can access to the VMs.

   - on iSCSI1 console: